Nestor-Ch/utilityR/README.md

   - method = 'o3' Method based on the interquartile range
   - method = 'o4' Method based on the median absolute deviation
 - `ignore_0` - Whether 0 should be ignored when calculating outliers (needs to be true for methods using logarithmic transformations of variables)
 - `cols.integer` - A set of parameters specifying exactly which variables should be checked in a given dataframe.
 All numeric variables will be checked if these are left blank.

+The script then runs the selected outlier detection algorithm and writes the suspicious responses into `cleaning.log.outliers` object and the `outlier_analysis_` excel file.
+It also creates a nice visualization of the distribution of the responses with outliers highlighted in red in the `outlier_analysis_` pdf file.

+After you've looked through the `outlier_analysis_` excel and kept only suspicious responses you'd like to omit from the clean data, load up the clean excel file as the `cleaning.log.outliers` object and run `section_6_finish_outlier_check.R`.

+### Finalize the data
+The last section goes through removal of PII columns, gathering the cleaning and deletion logs, building the submission excel for HQ validation and writing the submission package.
+Outside of specifying the `pii.to.remove_main` that holds the names of the PII columns barely any interaction is needed from the users side.
+The file for HQ submission is written as `Enumerator_performance_temp` excel in the `output/enum_performance` directory.

 ### Contributors

+This set of functions and scripts is a legacy of Reach Syria team.
+It was later transfered to Reach Regional team in Ukraine/Poland/Moldova.
+Reach Ukraine team has built a package around those functions by testing, optimizing and improving the legacy scripts and running the presented script on multiple research cycles.
+If you find any bugs or have any suggestions, please text the package maintainers.

 <a href="https://github.com/Nestor-Ch/utilityR/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Nestor-Ch/utilityR" />